chuksnwoye/Heterogenous-effect-of-Medicaid-on-SNAP-participation/README.md

 Understanding these heterogeneous responses is important for evaluating how public insurance expansions interact with other components of the social safety net.

 ## Main Findings
 I find that Medicaid expansion increased SNAP participation **among non-white individuals**, with an estimated increase of approximately **3.6 percentage points**.
 This effect is concentrated among **Hispanic individuals**, who experience an increase of about **4.1 percentage points**.
 I find **no statistically meaningful effect for white individuals**.
+I find no economically meaningful differences by gender.

 These patterns are robust when the analysis is re-estimated separately for **parents** and **non-parents**, suggesting that the observed heterogeneity is not driven solely by household composition.